The Village of Saranac Lake is settled for the first time by non-natives as a remote camp for guides and lumbermen.

 Hotel is purchased by Norman Meyer.

-Recreational skiing is booming post-WWII and Whiteface Mountain opens, drawing major competitions and visitors from near and far.
+Recreational skiing is booming after World War II.
+Whiteface Mountain opens, drawing major competitions and visitors from near and far.

 Paul Smith's College officially purchases the hotel to complement its Hotel, Resort and Culinary Management program by providing "on the job" experience for their students.